ace-1331/ace12401-cursedscript/README.md

 6. Login and click on "start curse"

 - You may get an error while loading the unpacked extension saying the manifest is missing or broken.
 This means the manifest.json file was in the wrong format after decompression/cloning.
 Please open the file in notepad and save it again to save it with the proper encoding.

+- This extension will work on other Chromium-based browsers that support dev extensions.
+So it will work on mobile browsers like Yandex or Kiwi.
+(Use Total Commander file app to fix the manifest bug)

 - IMPORTANT NOTE ON RUNNING THE SCRIPT: make sure you are on a validated version of the game or use it carefully

 ## Useful information